-II.
-Policy: No student extracurricular1 participant shall possess2, use, apply, show signs of use or consumption3, distribute4, or buy any substance which is represented as or understood to be a mind/mood altering substance5, tobacco, , counterfeit drugs6, or drug paraphernalia7.
+Policy: No student extracurricular1 participant shall possess2, use, apply, show signs of use or consumption3, distribute4, or buy any substance which is represented as or understood to be a mind/mood altering substance5, tobacco & E-Cigarettes, counterfeit drugs6, or drug paraphernalia7, during season or during the school year.

-III.
 Violations: Violations must be reported to the building principals and/or Athletic Director.
-Violations must be observed or verified by employees of the Granville Exempted Village School District and/or law enforcement official/s.
+Violations must be observed or verified8 by employees of the Granville Exempted Village School District and/or law enforcement official/s.